alwaysdata/documentation/src/content/en/index.md

 Want to show your support?
 [Give us some ❤](/en/love/) !

 > [!NOTE]
-Each time you encounter `[account]` you can replace it by the name of your account.
+Each time you encounter `[account]` you can replace it manually by the name of your account of choice or you can use [our UI customization tool](/en/custom/) to do automatically for you.

 > [!TIP]
 Any publication on Internet entails [legal obligations](/en/docs/web-hosting/sites/legal-requirements-on-internet), make yourself aware of them before placing your content on-line.